cncf/wg-serverless/workflow/spec/examples-brigade.md

 * Note: Serverless Workflow specification does not currently support grouping of actions.
 This would be beneficial to have as then errors and retries could be done per group rather than all actions defined as a whole.
 This is definitely a feature we can add to the specification that would be beneficial and a great feature.
-For now until this is added, grouping needs to be handled by separate states, where error checking could be performed in each.
+For now until this is added, grouping needs to be handled by separate tasks, where error checking could be performed in each.

 <table>